jyojay/pandas-challenge/README.md

 # pandas-challenge
 This repository consists of PyCitySchools folder which includes:

-1) File PyCitySchools_final.ipynb consisting of the code I wrote as a solution to this challenge using pandas.
+1) File PyCitySchools_final.ipynb consisting of the **code** I wrote as a solution to this challenge using pandas using Jupyter notebook and also the **Analysis and conclusions**.
-2) Resources folder with provided csv file.
+2) Resources folder with provided csv files.

 Note: